Rescued California camper says she fled a stranger threatening her with a knife

-(CNN)Authorities say they are "actively investigating the circumstances surrounding" the disappearance of a Southern California woman who went missing for four days in Inyo National Forest.
+The department asked for the public's help in identifying the man, who was described as a white male with "tanned skin, potentially with a Southern accent, around 50 years old," armed with a 6 to 8 inch bladed knife with a dark colored handle.

-Sheryl Powell, 60, of Huntington Beach, and her dog were separately found and rescued Monday after an exhaustive four-day search.
-Powell told NBC's "Today" show on Tuesday morning that an attacker had chased her with a knife, she ran to escape him and got lost.
+"Now that Mrs. Powell has been rescued and is back with her family, our primary concern is public safety," Inyo County Sheriff's Investigator Shane Scott said.
+"Short of Mrs. Powell's eyewitness account of the suspect, there have been no other reports of someone matching this description or incidents reported in Inyo County that are similar to this."

-On Tuesday, Farrah Powell, her daughter, told HLN's Lynn Smith that "authorities have been alerted.
-They are definitely looking for him."
+On Tuesday, Farrah Powell, her daughter, told HLN's Lynn Smith authorities are looking for the man.

 "It's scary to think about the fact that he's still out there," she said.